netervati/collected-thoughts/EFFECTIVE-UNIT-TESTING.md

 ```

 ### Lesser mocks and stubs
-Many preach that **Unit Testing** means writing tests for the smallest unit of code, and everything else that's not within the bounds of the code should be mocked or stubbed.
-I believe that _absolute thinking_ hinders us from discovering tests that actually provides value.
+Many preach that **Unit Testing** means writing tests for the smallest unit of code, and that everything else that's not within the bounds of the code should be mocked or stubbed.
+However, I believe that this _absolute thinking_ hinders us from discovering tests that actually provide value.

-One of the main drawbacks of faking everything is that we dedicate too much time trying to replicate the implementation of the dependencies.
-Often times, this results to harder to read tests and it can also lead to tests giving false positive results.
+One of the main drawbacks of faking everything is that we end up dedicating too much time trying to replicate the implementation of the dependencies.
+This often results in tests that are harder to read and can lead to false positive results.

 ❌ Bad